What are NDIS goals?

 You can also include medium-term and long-term goals in your child’s NDIS plan.
-These are the hopes you have for your child’s future, like successfully transitioning to high school, getting a job or doing further education.
+These are the hopes you and your child have for their future, like successfully starting high school, getting a job or doing further education.

 You can break down long-term goals into the steps your child will take to achieve them.
 For example, your child’s long-term goal might be to make friends more easily.
 Steps towards this goal might be your child being able to take turns or ask questions.

 Long-term goals can be quite flexible.
 This means that there are many ways your child could achieve them.
 For example, your child’s long-term goal might be to stay home alone without a carer when they’re a teenager.
 Your child could move towards this goal in many ways – for example, by being able to move around the house independently, use a phone, manage anxiety and so on.

 For children younger than 7 years, goals aren’t formally separated into short-term and long-term goals.
 Instead, your child will work towards their goals in order of importance.
 But it’s still good to think about your child’s goals as short term and long term.
 It’s also good to include a mix of short-term and long-term goals in your child’s plan.
 This gives you a clear sense of what you want for your child, as well as some flexibility in how you get it.

 Your child’s NDIS plan will include funding to support your child’s progress towards some or all of their goals.
 All of the NDIS-funded supports in your child’s plan are based on your child’s goals.

 So as you’re thinking about your child’s goals, it’s important to think about what supports the NDIS can provide to help your child work towards these goals.
 For example: